rahul2412/Chatbot-react/README.md

 # Chatbot-react
-A frontend of Chatbot built using React, Redux and Scss.
+A frontend of Chatbot built using React, Redux and SCSS.